101 Fun Things To Do With No Money

 11. Explore the Outdoors: Fresh air is amazing for our bodies.
 Plus our world is filled with no money activities to do.
 Get outside, explore and see your surroundings in a fresh perspective.
 You don’t need a ton of fancy equipment that comes to mind when wanting to explore nature.
 Just head outside and follow where you feet take you.

-12. We Got No Money Party: Gather some friends and have them over for the night.
+12. We Got No Money Party: When you are looking for places to hang out with friends, look no further than your own place.
+Gather some friends and have them over for the night.
 The only ground rules is they can only bring food and drinks from their house.
 Same goes for games and other fun activities.

 13. Teach Others about your Hobby: What is your passion?
 Teach others about your favorite hobby.
 Who knows… maybe you can turn it into a side hustle and earn extra cash.